cyberphone/doc/payments/review-secure-payment-confirmation.md

 Since wallet based schemes do not depend on external services for user authorization, *they are inherently more reliable*.

+## A2A Payments
+Since there are thousands of banks, selecting bank becomes a major hassle unless you also become a registered user of the payment provider who can hold your current bank and account data.  _Although working, this in practice means that SPC will contribute to aggregation and data harvesting which already is a major concern._

 ## Commercialization Hurdles
 Although the use of FIDO/WebAuthn adds PSD2 compatible SCA (Strong Customer Authentication) and "dynamic linking", the banks in the EU are (*after intensive pressure from banking regulators*), essentially done with this upgrade.